siddharthrv/transaction/README.md

 2. ```bash
     docker-compose up --build

-Service will run in port 8090
+Service will spin in port 8090

 Go to http://localhost:8090 to get API spec

+Repo will have postman collection in root directory Transaction.postman_collection.json which can be imported into postman